 - Protect from corrosion, when other methods are impractical

-Master Bond’s range of electrically conductive products are designed to offer superior quality and long term durability.
-They have earned a well deserved reputation for their performance upon exposure to hostile environmental conditions.
+Master Bond’s range of electrically conductive products is designed to offer superior quality and long-term durability.
+They have earned a well-deserved reputation for their performance upon exposure to hostile environmental conditions.
 Select from a wide range of systems conveniently packaged for ease of use.
 These compounds are available in different viscosities, cure times, chemical resistances, electrical properties, colors, etc. to best meet specific requirements.
 They are presently employed in applications ranging from design and production to repair, maintenance and field service.

 Important Electrically Conductive System Performance Requirements